sgoedecke/active-record-scanner/README.md

 * Improve sexp tree traversal (e.g. avoid mutating the tree in `normalize!`)
 * Improve nested array compacting.
 Remove that awful loop
 * Add checks for inefficiences other than queries inside loops
+* Add a homebrew formula for easier use

 Contributions are welcome.